 Whether you’re renovating your kitchen or simply replacing your stove with a fancy new one, getting a new gas range is exciting.
 But can you DIY it or should you hire a professional?
 Here we’ll dive into everything you need to know about how to install a gas range.

 Installing a gas range is not at all a hard task.
-However, you have to adhere to all the set safety regulations if you choose to go the path of DIY as opposed to hiring a technician.
+However, you have to adhere to all the necessary safety regulations if you choose to go the path of DIY as opposed to hiring a technician.
 You should be careful to tighten your gas connections well to avoid leaks that may result in unwanted fires.
 This article takes you through the steps of installing a gas range safely.
-However, it is important to note that you will need intermediate skill levels to go through the procedure successfully.
+However, know that you’ll need to already have some decent DIY skills in order to get the job done properly.

-To install your gas range properly, you will require the following tools:
+To install your gas range properly, you will need the following tools:

 - Tape measure